 Student name:

 Presented his/her thesis entitled:

 On (date):

 It is the determination of the Examining Committee that the student's proposal is:

 (circle one) Acceptable Unacceptable

-(circle one) Acceptable Unacceptable

 Faculty Advisor (Print NAME and TITLE):

 Signature:

 Date:

 Committee Member (Print NAME and TITLE):

 Committee Member (Print NAME and TITLE)

 Committee Member (Print NAME and TITLE)

-Submit this form to Melissa Eyre - Office of Marine Science Programs

-at Oceanic Institute
+Submit this form to MSMS Program Administrator - Office of Marine Science Programs at Oceanic Institute

-NOTE: This MSMS Tracking Form is submitted after the student's committee has approved
+NOTE: This MSMS Tracking Form is submitted after the student's committee has approved the proposal.

-the proposal.
 The form is available in the Office of Marine Science Programs.
 The original form will be placed in the student's file.